End-to-End vs. Zero Access Encryption

 With zero access storage encryption, your message may travel unencrypted (or with just SSL/TLS protection) but is encrypted before being stored on the recipient's server.
 The service provider applies this encryption and promises they don't keep a copy of the key, ensuring they cannot access the stored messages.

-This requires some trust in the service provider - you're trusting that they correctly encrypt the message upon receipt and don't retain access to the decryption keys or make a copy before encryption.
+In its most common form, this requires some trust in the service provider.
+You're trusting that they correctly encrypt the message upon receipt and don't retain access to the decryption keys or make a copy before encryption.
 The provider could technically read the message before encrypting it for storage.

 Requirements for True End-to-End Encryption